nf-core/website/sites/docs/src/content/docs/guides/quick_start/installation.md

 Analysis pipelines often chain together the execution of multiple tools.
 Historically, all tools would need to be installed manually and was often a source of great frustration and irreproducibility.

-nf-core pipelines utilise the built-in support for software packaging that Nextflow offers.
+nf-core pipelines utilise Nextflow's built-in support for software packaging that Nextflow offers.
 Using profiles, software dependencies can be managed through various packaging (e.g., Docker, Singularity, and Conda).
 These ensure that you have the correct tool and version of the tool that each pipeline needs to correctly execute.